material-motion/material-motion/specifications/runtime/feature_transition_window.md

-# Feature: state transition
+# Feature: transition window

 | Proposals | Status |
 |:------------------|:-------|
 | Current status | Draft |

-This is the engineering specification for the **StateTransition** type.
+This is the engineering specification for the **TransitionWindow** type.

 ## Overview